 During IUI, the best quality sperm is selected, separated and then injected into the uterus manually instead of via sexual intercourse (where the same process would take place naturally).
 The sperm will then fertilise the eggs naturally.
 IUI is less invasive than IVF and is less expensive too.
 One cycle of IUI (explained below) is approximately worth a quarter of what you would pay for an IVF cycle!

-So how does the IUI method to get pregnant work?
+So, how does the IUI method to get pregnant work?
 Well, the two basic requirements for IUI are a naturally released egg in the woman’s fallopian tube, and a sample of semen with healthy sperms, whether it’s the partner’s or a donor’s.
-Every treatment or attempt of IUI made in the woman’s body is referred to as a ‘cycle’: the time from day 1 of the period to ovulation, followed by insemination, to about a fortnight later (when a pregnancy test is taken to detect success).
+In this treatment, any attempt of IUI made in the woman’s body is referred to as a ‘cycle’, which is the time from the day she starts ovulating, followed by insemination, to about a fortnight later (when a pregnancy test is taken to detect its success).

-Here is a detailed timeline of the IUI process:
+Here is a detailed procedure of the IUI process.